 We have three locations, Old Worthington Library located in historic Old Worthington, Northwest Library, located in northwest Franklin County, and Worthington Park Library, located in the northeast Worthington.
+We also offer a Library to Go Lending Machine at the Lazelle Woods Community Center.
 Find out more about each of our locations, including addresses, maps and directions.

 We are open 9:00am to 9:00pm Monday through Thursday, 9:00am to 6:00pm Fridays and Saturdays and 1:00pm to 5:00pm on Sundays.
 Access our full schedule of hours and holidays.